George & Mary's

 For several years George and Mary had been saving up to buy the perfect carpet now that their kids were all grown up and out on their own.
-What was supposed to be an exciting event for George and Mary was about to turn into a costly nightmare.
+What was supposed to be a fun and exciting event for George and Mary was about to turn into a costly nightmare.

 When George and Mary finally decided to buy carpet from a large carpet retailer, they thought they had it all planned out perfectly.
 They thought they knew what they were doing.
 They took their time and looked at lots of carpet samples and visited several carpet dealers before they made their final choice.